Semester at Sea: Traveling - Semester at Sea

 Semester at Sea Scholarships

 The Institute for Shipboard Education (ISE) is pleased to offer a $10,000 scholarship for students attending a Hispanic Serving Institution (HSI) to participate in spring or fall Semester at Sea voyages.
-All participants receive a full semester’s worth of undergraduate credits from the University of Virginia.
+All participants receive a full semester’s worth of undergraduate credits from the Colorado State University.
 ISE believes that international exposure is a critical element in today’s undergraduate education, offering students a real-life global education experience that will give them an edge in this highly competitive job market.
 The program is open to students, regardless of their major.

 The Institute for Shipboard Education (ISE) is pleased to offer a $10,000 scholarship for students attending historically black colleges and universities (HBCU’s) or Predominately Black Institutions to participate in spring or fall Semester at Sea voyages.
 All participants receive a full semester’s worth of undergraduate credits from the University of Virginia.
 ISE believes that international exposure is a critical element in today’s undergraduate education, offering students a real-life global education experience that will give them an edge in this highly competitive job market.
 The program is open to students, regardless of their major.